MySelfMukund/flutter_todo_bloc_stream_subscription/README.md

 ## Contributing

-Contributions are welcome!
+//Contributions are welcome!
 To contribute:

-1. Fork the repository.
+//1.
+Fork the repository.
-2. Create a new branch (`git checkout -b feature/my-new-feature`).
+//2.
+Create a new branch (`git checkout -b feature/my-new-feature`).
-3. Commit your changes (`git commit -am 'Add a new feature'`).
+//3.
+Commit your changes (`git commit -am 'Add a new feature'`).
-4. Push to the branch (`git push origin feature/my-new-feature`).
+//4.
+Push to the branch (`git push origin feature/my-new-feature`).
-5. Create a Pull Request.
+//5.
+Create a Pull Request.